Boyce F. Martin Jr.: Early career

 Born in Boston, Massachusetts, Martin received an Artium Baccalaureus degree from Davidson College in 1957.
 After graduating, he first worked in banking.
 Later, while serving in the United States Army Reserve, he went to the University of Virginia School of Law and received his Juris Doctor in 1963.
 Immediately after graduation he served as a law clerk to Shackelford Miller Jr., then Chief Judge of the Sixth Circuit – a position he would later hold himself.
 In 1964 and 1965, Martin served first as an Assistant United States Attorney, and then as the United States Attorney for the Western District of Kentucky.
-He left for private practice in Louisville, Kentucky for a short time, but was soon appointed by the Governor of Kentucky to fill a vacancy on the Jefferson County Circuit Court in early 1974.
+He left for private practice in Louisville, Kentucky for a short time, but was soon appointed by Kentucky Governor Wendell Ford to fill a judicial vacancy on the Jefferson County Circuit Court in early 1974.

 In the November 1974 elections he was endorsed by the Louisville Courier-Journal which praised him for his "innate fairness, temperament, experience, and training necessary to become an outstanding circuit judge."
 He won by a landslide.

 Kentucky judicial reform efforts

 In the 1970s, Martin worked behind the scenes lobbying to reform the Kentucky judiciary.
 The Kentucky court system had been little changed since 1850, and it had a host of problems.
 "Kentucky had a multiplicity of misdemeanor courts that were presided over, for the most part, by non-lawyer judges.
 There were county courts, magistrate courts, municipal courts, and police courts.
 It was not uncommon for the judges of these courts to be totally untrained in the law, politically partisan, and, in some cases, of dubious literacy."

 Appeals from these courts went to the Kentucky Court of Appeals whose decisions were of high quality, but could take two or three years to be handed down.
-The reform efforts bore fruit on November 4, 1975 when an amendment to the state constitution was passed by 54%.
+The reform efforts bore fruit on November 4, 1975, when an amendment to the state constitution was passed by 54%.
 The amendment cleared the way to create a unified court system with a new intermediate Court of Appeals and the Kentucky Supreme Court replacing the old highest court.

 As a reformer and the first Chief Judge of the newly created Court of Appeals, Martin quickly got the new court off the ground and cleared the backlog of cases that had developed under the old system.

 Martin's goals at the time were to speed up the appellate process, reduce cost, and create an efficient chain of justice, while maintaining a high level of conscientious decision-making.
 These goals were accomplished and the Court of Appeals was generally viewed as an unequivocal success.